The best base layers 2024: the foundation of your hiking garb

 (Image credit: Future)

-Many of the best base layers are made from either natural materials, such as Merino wool or bamboo, or are created using synthetic materials, usually polyester.
+Many of the best base layers are made from natural materials, such as Merino wool or bamboo, or are created using synthetic materials, usually polyester.
 Hybrids are very common too, combining the insulation of something like Merino with the fast drying qualities of polyester and the stretchiness of elastane.

-We consider the Icebreaker 200 Oasis Long Sleeve Crewe Thermal Top to be the best of the best base layers.
-Its Merino wool makes it super comfortable and the performance is second to none.
+We've ventured into all kinds of conditions to bring you this definitive guide to the best base layers available in 2024.
+The Icebreaker 200 Oasis Long Sleeve Crewe Thermal Top is our highest rated base layer here.
+Its Merino wool content makes it super comfortable and the performance is second to none.
 We kick things off with this and other Merino tops, before moving on to blended options, synthetic tops and bamboo base layers.

-The best base layers
+The best base layers we recommend in 2024

 You can trust Advnture Our expert reviewers spend days testing and comparing gear so you know how it will perform out in the real world.
 Find out more about how we test and compare products.

-The best merino base layers
+The best base layer overall

 Icebreaker 200 Oasis Long Sleeve Crewe Thermal Top base layer

-A stylish, versatile, mega-comfortable all-merino base layer (Image credit: Icebreaker)
+A stylish, versatile, mega-comfortable all-Merino base layer (Image credit: Icebreaker)

 Specifications